TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 It is recommended that no other command line options should be set to override the defaults above.
-If there is a desire to run an alternate configuration, then that configuration should be evaluated for what benefits are attempting to be gained against the risks for DMA attacks for which the kernel is likely going to be exposed.
+If there is a desire to run an alternate configuration, then that configuration should be evaluated for what benefits might be gained against the risks for DMA attacks to which the kernel is likely going to be exposed.

 Secure Launch Resource Table